variejs/docs/lifecycle.md

-By explaining the lifecycle we hope that it gives you a foundation on how Varie builds things together.
-This will help to conceptually understand when things load and how you can effectively build upon Varie.
+This document gives a high overview on how Varie works.
+This will help you understand what happens each time someone hits your page for the first time.

 ## Entry